ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 **Saudi Arabia**

-NEOM, the futuristic $8.8 trillion megacity, promises jetpacks, robot servants, and—of course—total surveillance.
+NEOM, the futuristic $8.8 trillion megacity, promises jetpacks, robot servants, and, of course, total surveillance.
 Reports of forced displacements and up to 21,000 worker deaths have somewhat dulled the shine, though the PR brochures remain top notch.